UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

 2. Setup the necessary logger in their respective sensor from the chip
 3. Start the logging
 4. Wait a desired amount of time
-5. Stop the logging
+5. Connect with the sensor again
-6. Subscribe to all the logged data by sensor
+6. Stop the logging
+7. Sync the client with the device status
+8. Subscribe to anonymous datasignals
-7. Download the logs
+8. Download the logs
-8. wait for each sensor to download its log data
+9. Wait for each sensor to download its log data
+10. Clean and disconnect from the sensor

 # MetaMotion API